 Figure 1 – The PMRM Model - Achieving Comprehensive Operational Privacy

-In Figure 1, we see that the core concern of privacy protection and management, is expressed by Stakeholders (including data subjects, policy makers, solution providers, etc.) who help, on the one hand, drive policies (which both reflect and influence actual regulation and lawmaking); and on the other hand, inform the Use Cases that are developed to expose and document specific Privacy Control requirements and the Services and Functions necessary to implement them in Mechanisms.
+In Figure 1, we see that the core concern of privacy protection and management, is expressed by Stakeholders (including data subjects, policy makers, solution providers, etc.) who help, on the one hand, drive policies (which both reflect and influence actual regulation and lawmaking), and on the other hand, inform the Use Cases that are developed to expose and document specific Privacy Control requirements and the Services and Functions necessary to implement them in Mechanisms.

 The PMRM, as a conceptual model, addresses all Stakeholder-generated requirements, and is anchored in the principles of Service-Oriented Architecture.
 It recognizes the value of services operating across departments, systems and domain boundaries.
-Given the general reliance by the privacy policy community on non-uniform definitions of so-called Privacy Principles, a non-normative, working set of operational privacy policy definitions (see section 9.1) may be useful to provide insight into the Model.
+Given the general reliance by the privacy policy community on non-uniform definitions of so-called “Privacy Principles”, a non-normative, working set of operational privacy policy definitions (see section 9.1) may be useful to provide insight into the Model.
 With their operational focus, these working definitions are not intended to supplant or to in any way suggest a bias for or against any specific policy or policy set.
 However, they may prove valuable as a tool to help deal with the inherent biases built into current terminology associated with privacy and to abstract their operational features.

 The PMRM, as a methodology covers a series of tasks, outlined in the following sections of the document, concerned with: